The two sides of Harmanpreet

 Somewhere sport distills down to moments.
 Those moments that stay in the caverns of the brain for a long period of time.
 So, how would fans remember Harmanpreet Kaur, the India skipper?
 Unfortunately, for a cricket romantic, it could be a couple of heartbreaks.
 At the picturesque Cape Town, with the Table Mountain in the background, Harmanpreet’s bat struck in the pitch and she was run out in the T20 World Cup.
 Eventually, India lost by a narrow margin to Australia in the semi-final.

 Intriguingly, the history seemed to be on a repeat mode as India locked horns against Australia in a 2024 T20 World Cup game in Sharjah.
 Once again Harmanpreet wasn’t in a mood to give up, despite India losing wickets at the other end.
 With one over to go, Harmanpreet was seen gasping for breath.
-Soon, Harmanpreet’s hopes of taking India to a win went up in smoke.
-And India’s chances of qualifying for the last-four now hang by a thread.
+Soon, Harmanpreet’s hopes of taking India to a win went up in smoke as she chose the wrong cards in terms of strike rotation in the final over.

 Now add the Commonwealth Games final to complete the set of Harmanpreet’s destiny with heartbreaks and gut-wrenching losses.
 Harmanpreet has played some sizzling knocks, including the believe-it-or-not 115-ball 171 versus Australia in the 2017 50-over World Cup.
 But it is those three games that serve as the enduring portraits of Harmanpreet’s noteworthy career.